adriayumi/ChemGenomics/README.md

 ## File Description

-Files are listed in the order the analysis should be executed.
+Files are listed in the order the analysis should be executed after quality control of reads.

 * DADA2_denoising_snakefile.smk = Snakemake file for running denoising script with DADA2 on multiple sequencing read files.
 * DADA2_barcodes_denoising.R = R script for denoising of sequencing reads with DADA2.